Join thousands of international professionals and business owners to get weekly insights on health, wealth and

 From the age of 55 you will be able to take benefits from your pension.

 These can be taken as income, lump sums or by the purchasing of an annuity.

-There is not a limit on the amount of pension you can take out, although if you started taking your pension before April 2015 you may be in capped drawdown, which is limited.
+There is no limit on the amount of pension you can take out, although if you started taking your pension before April 2015 you may be in capped drawdown, which is limited.

 You can switch to flexible benefits (limitless) at any point, although this will mean the introduction of an annual allowance on contributions across all pensions.